 What is diamond fluorescence?
 Is it good or bad?
 Does it affect diamond colour and its price?
-Let’s go into details and find answers for some of the top questions raised when shopping for diamonds.
+Let’s go into detail and find answers to some of the top questions raised when shopping for diamonds.

 Diamond fluorescence is the ability of the stone to emit visible light and change its colour when subjected to ultraviolet (UV) rays from sources like the sun and fluorescent lamps.
 Once the UV light source is removed, the diamond stops fluorescing.

 Natural diamonds exhibit the strongest fluorescence under long-wave UV rays, while synthetic diamonds show the reverse reaction – they exhibit the strongest fluorescence under shortwave.
 Although natural diamonds can fluoresce almost any colour, the most common colour seen is blue.
 On rare occasions, they glow yellow, orange, green, white and even red.
 Synthetic diamonds exhibit green, yellow-green, yellow, orange and vivid red.

 It is worth mentioning that not all diamonds fluoresce.
 Only around one-third of all diamonds exhibit some degree of fluorescence.

 The cause of fluorescence is hidden within the stones.
 Diamonds contain different chemical elements, such as aluminium, boron and nitrogen, which react in the dark depending on their concentration and cause diamonds to glow.